Skip to content

 Detailed description

-The study population includes individuals affected by Alzheimer's Disease, mild cognitive impairment, other dementias, cognitively healthy individuals without memory problems, or their family members.
-Ascertainment is across both males and females, and all race and ethnic groups.
+The study population includes individuals with Alzheimer's disease, mild cognitive impairment, other forms of dementia, as well as cognitively healthy individuals with a family history of dementia.
+Participants include males and females across all racial and ethnic groups.

 Interventions